ehteqx/spiralex/README.md

 LICENSE:
 (C)2013 - Copyright by Emanuele Ballarin.
 All rights reserved.
 The source code is publicly available for reading only.
-No other permissions are given to the public, unless otherwise stated or after official written agreements to single users.
+No other permissions are given to the public, unless otherwise stated or after official written agreements with the Author.

 Revision 1.1 - 26/02/2013 # 23.00